Shuaibu Amodu: Coaching career

-Amodu managed a number of club sides in Nigeria, such as BCC Lions, El-Kanemi Warriors and Shooting Stars; he also managed Orlando Pirates in South Africa.
+Amodu managed a number of club sides in Nigeria, such as Enyimba FC, BCC Lions, El-Kanemi Warriors and Shooting Stars; he also managed Orlando Pirates in South Africa.

-He first managed the Nigerian national team from April 2001 to February 2002.
-Amodu later stated that his dismissal was "unfair", and also said that, a month later, he had yet to receive a formal letter confirming his dismissal.
+Amodu first managed the Nigeria national team from April 2001 to February 2002.
+He later stated that his dismissal was "unfair", and also said that, a month later, he had yet to receive a formal letter confirming his dismissal.
+After his dismissal with the National team, He was appointed to take over from the newly sacked Enyimba's Coach Yugoslav Kostadin Papic in April 2002.

 He was re-appointed manager in April 2008.
 In December 2009 the Nigeria Football Federation stated that Amodu was under pressure, and in January 2010 there was speculation about his future.
 He was sacked in February 2010.

-Amodu was appointed technical director of Nigeria's national teams in May 2013.
+Prior to his appointment as the technical director of Nigeria's national teams in May 2013.
+Amodu was unbeaten in three successful World Cup elimination series without losing a single match in 1998 (started the campaign), 2002 (finished the campaign), and 2010 (both started and completed the campaign), but never led the team to the World Cup.

 He was re-appointed Nigeria manager in October 2014, replacing Stephen Keshi.
 It was his fifth spell in charge of the country.
 Keshi returned to the role two weeks later but was fired in July 2015 and Amodu took over the Eagles again temporarily.
 He was replaced by Sunday Oliseh on a permanent basis later that month.

 Later life and death

 Amodu died on 10 June 2016, three days after the death of Stephen Keshi.
+He was buried in an Islamic ceremony in his hometown of Okpella.